Widdin/DeliBot/README.md

 ## Commands:
 - `!install` - Imports necessary emojis to the server and checks if they are valid.
+- `!help` - Displays available commands and other info.
 - `!raid <boss> <time> <place*>` - Starts a raid-message with the given information.
 - `<boss>` - Needs to be one connected name, e.g. *Entei*.
 - `<time>` - Needs to be one connected time, e.g. *12:00*.